Max-1234-hub/CMI-Net/README.md

 ### 2. train the model
 Just choose "canet" that I created.
 And all of the training, validation, and testing processes can be operated in train.py.
 The train.py can achieve the training of CMI-Net and CMI-Net + CB focal loss.

-### 3. results
-The detailed results are saved in checkpoint fold.